-Sponsored by the National Institute of American History and Democracy, a joint project of the College of William and Mary and the Colonial Williamsburg Foundation, The Williamsburg Collegiate Program in Early American History, Material Culture, and Museum Studies provides an interdisciplinary approach to early America, material culture, and the purpose and operation of museums.
+Sponsored by the National Institute of American History and Democracy, a joint project of the College of William & Mary and the Colonial Williamsburg Foundation, the Williamsburg Collegiate Program in Early American History, Material Culture, and Museum Studies provides an interdisciplinary approach to early America, material culture, and the purpose and operation of museums.

 In the fall of 2005, the Collegiate Program was opened to students from other colleges and universities who would like to study in Williamsburg for a year.
 Students from these institutions attend for two semesters.

 Available to undergraduates in any major, as well as to graduate and professional students, the program provides a thorough grounding in the ways in which scholars from many disciplines study early America and material culture, and the equally diverse ways in which they disseminate the findings to public and academic audiences through media as diverse as print, film, exhibitions, and museum interpretations.
 The National Institute of American History and Democracy will award a certificate upon completion of all program requirements.